openrndr/openrndr-guide/src/main/kotlin/docs/02_Getting_Started_with_OPENRNDR/C00_SetupYourFirstProgram.md

 # Getting Started with OPENRNDR #

-OPENRNDR provides an application framework that allows its users to write applications that run on Microsoft Windows, MacOS platforms and Linux/x64 systems.
+Let's get it started!

-## Requirements ##
+## Hardware requirements ##

+Before you start check if your computer meets all of the below requirements.

- * A computer running any of our supported platforms.
+ * A computer running any of our supported platforms; Windows 10, macOS 10.8+ or Linux/x64
- * A graphics adapter and drivers that supports OpenGL 3.3
+ * A graphics adapter with drivers that support at least OpenGL 3.3

- * JDK 8, 9, 10, 11, 12 installed.
-Latest (12) recommended.
-Both OpenJDK and OracleJDK work.
- * [IntelliJ IDEA 2019.2](https://www.jetbrains.com/idea/download/) Community or Enterprise edition
- * A recent version of [Git](https://git-scm.com/)
+This covers most desktop computers made after 2010.

-## Setting up prerequisites
+## Setting up software prerequisites

-Before you start working with OPENRNDR please follow these instructions.
- * Install a Java Development KIT (JDK): [JDK installer for Windows](https://cdn.azul.com/zulu/bin/zulu12.1.3-ca-jdk12-win_x64.msi) [JDK installer for macOS](https://cdn.azul.com/zulu/bin/zulu12.1.3-ca-jdk12-macosx_x64.dmg)
+Now, to be able to edit and run OPENRNDR programs we have to install some software tools.

+ * Check if your computer has `git` installed, if it has not install from the [Git website](https://git-scm.com/)

- * Download [IntelliJ Idea Community Edition](https://www.jetbrains.com/idea/download) and install it.
+ * Download [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download) and install it.
+On the first run it will offer the option to pick default settings and continue, use the default settings.

-## Getting OPENRNDR

-OPENRNDR is obtained by adding the OPENRNDR dependencies to your Gradle project.
-You don't have to download anything manually.

-## Setting up OPENRNDR in IntelliJ IDEA
+Installing an additional JDK is no longer required as since version 2019.3 IntelliJ IDEA ships with a built-in version of JDK 11.

+## Clone the template

-The easiest way to get started is to use the [`openrndr-template`](https://github.com/openrndr/openrndr-template) repository.
+The adviced and time-economic way to start any OPENRNDR-based project is to use the [`openrndr-template`](https://github.com/openrndr/openrndr-template).
-This template is based on a gradle build file that includes dependencies on the core OPENRNDR libraries.
-In the template you will also find hints on how to add additional OPENRNDR and ORX libraries.
+This template contains a ready-to-go project from which you can quickly start running your first programs.

-After starting IntelliJ IDEA.
-Find the "New project from version control" item in the "File" menu.
+ * Find the "New project from version control" item in the "File" menu.
 Pick the "Git" option.
-Enter `https://github.com/openrndr/openrndr-template` in the url field and validate that the directory is ok.
+ * Enter or (copy/paste) `https://github.com/openrndr/openrndr-template` in the URL-field and validate that the directory is OK.
-When asked where the project should be opened click on the new window button.
-Make sure to click on the link gradle option.
+ * When asked where the project should be opened click on the new window button.
+Make sure to link to the gradle project when prompted.

+## Run your first program

+After cloning the template you will likely see IntelliJ IDEA indexing your project, this may take some time on the first run.
+You can see its progress in the statusbar at the bottom of the IntelliJ window.

+You may have noticed that IntelliJ has opened the `README.md` in the `openrndr-template` project.
+Likely this file will contain some hints to help you navigating the template project.

-Once IntelliJ has finished indexing find the `src/main/kotlin/TemplateProgram.kt` file in the project view and open it.
+Once IntelliJ has finished indexing find the `src/main/kotlin/TemplateProgram.kt` file in the project view.
+The project view is collapsed by default, you can open it by clicking on the vertical tab on the left side of the screen.

-Once opened a small green triangle should appear next to the line that starts with `fun main()`.
+Once the template program is opened a small green triangle should appear next to the line that starts with `fun main()`.
 Click on the triangle, the program should now run.

+*Lo' and behold!*

+At this point you are likely interested in how this program is structured.
+The guide explains more in the [Program basics](03_Program_basics/C00_ApplicationProgram) chapter.